shivam-de-bug/delhi-government-school-spatial-mismatch/04_reports/depth_report.md

 | Wards with MI > 1.0 (overcrowded) | ~35% of wards | ~65% of wards |
 | Interpretation | "Some overcrowding" | "Majority overcrowded" |

-> **[!IMPORTANT] Viva Defense:** *"Our Moran's I, SAR ρ, and GWR patterns are completely stable across the 40, 35, and 30-seat classroom norms.
+> **[!IMPORTANT]** *"Our Moran's I, SAR ρ, and GWR patterns are completely stable across the 40, 35, and 30-seat classroom norms.
 This is expected and intentional — all spatial statistics are scale-invariant.
 The classroom norm only affects the absolute level of MI (which wards appear 'overcrowded' vs 'under-utilised').
 For our spatial dependency findings, the choice of norm is immaterial."*

 ### Figure 8: Robustness Check — Classroom Norm Sensitivity